 Consultation with a Personal Injury Attorney

-The Lawyer will Investigate your Case/Claim
+The Lawyer will Investigate the Claim

 Gathering and Analyzing Medical Records